openml/services/README.md

 ## Endpoints
 > [!TIP]
 > If you change any port, make sure to change it for all services!
-The elasticsearch config, for instance, needs to know the port of the frontend (for CORS).

 When you spin up the docker-compose, you'll get these endpoints:
-- *Frontend*: localhost:5000
+- *Frontend*: localhost:8000
 - *Database*: localhost:3306, filled with test data.
-- *ElasticSearch*: localhost:9200, filled with test data.
+- *ElasticSearch*: localhost:9200 or localhost:8000/es, filled with test data.
 - *Rest API*: localhost:8080
 - *Minio*: console at localhost:9001, filled with test data.